Ponsoda/hikingApp/README.md

 # hikingApp
-App for hiking writted in Kotlin
+App for hiking writted in Java